MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 Applications can access this data by opening [Media Foundation](https://msdn.microsoft.com/en-us/library/windows/desktop/ms694197) streams in exactly the same way they access the photo/video camera stream.
 All APIs that work for HoloLens development are also available when in Research mode.
 In particular, the application can know precisely where HoloLens is in 6DoF space at each sensor frame capture time.

 ![Research Mode app screenshot](images/sensor-stream-viewer.jpg)<br>
-*A mixed reality capture of a test application that displays the eight sensor streams available in research mode.
-Source code for sample applications are available on Github.
-See below.*
+*A mixed reality capture of a test application that displays the eight sensor streams available in Research mode*

 ## What do I need to know before I use it?